shabin5785/LearnAngularJS/Doc_6.md

 - we can write custom pipes.
 Just a calss with a transform method, returning the value converted from input.
 We then need to add the Pipe annotation to the class and give it a name, This name becomes the pipe name to be used in templates.Also add the class to declarations under app module we can also parameters to our custom pipe as well.

+- ng g p is the cli command to create pipe